kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 ## Currently implemented Auth mechanisms in implementations

-Many Gateway API implementations have implemented some method of configuring Auth* that are currently Implementation Specific.
+Many Gateway API implementations have implemented some method of configuring Auth* that are either delivered outside of the Gateway API framework, or if they are inside, are currently Implementation Specific.

 This section lays out some examples (updates with extra examples we've missed are very welcome).